 Dual-color 3-photon microscopy

-In collaboration with the 'Lasers' group at IOGS, we introduced a novel dual-color laser source design optimized for 3P excitation; we used it to build a 3-photon microscope capable of exciting simultaneously green (GFP) and red (RFP, dTomato) fluorescent proteins deep inside brain tissue (along with label-free THG signals), and obtained the first 3-photon through-skull images of live adult zebrafish brain.
+In collaboration with the 'Lasers' group at IOGS, we introduced a dual-color laser source design optimized for 3P excitation; we used it to build a 3-photon microscope capable of exciting simultaneously green (GFP) and red (RFP, dTomato) fluorescent proteins deep inside brain tissue (along with label-free THG signals), and demonstrated 3-photon through-skull images of live adult zebrafish brain.

 Color imaging with multimodal 3-photon microscopy - Optics & Photonics News (2018)